 The name sounds nice, but don't be fooled.
 Velvet is one of the more common diseases in aquarium fish and can strike down every inhabitant in the tank before the hapless owner realizes what he or she is dealing with.
-Also known as Rust or Gold Dust disease, it is caused by one of several species of a tiny parasite known as Oödinium.
-Oödinium is a dinoflagellate, a creature classified by some as a protozoan and by others as algae because it contains Chlorophyll.
+Also known as Rust or Gold Dust disease, it is caused by one of several species of a tiny parasite known as Oödinium (also known as Piscinoodinium).
+Oödinium is a dinoflagellate, a creature classified by some as a protozoan and by others as algae because it contains chlorophyll.
 Oödinium doesn't care how it's classified; it's an equal opportunity parasite that strikes fresh and saltwater fish.

-- Names: Rust, Gold Dust Disease, Oödinium, Velvet
+- Names: Velvet, Rust, Gold Dust Disease, Oödinium

-In freshwater fish, Velvet is caused by either Oödinium pilularis or Oödinium limneticum.
-In marine fish, Oödinium ocellatum causes the dreaded Coral Fish Disease.
-All three species have symptoms and lifecycles similar to the well-known parasite, Ich.
+In freshwater fish, Velvet is caused by either Oödinium pillularis or Oödinium limneticum.
+In marine fish, Amyloödinium ocellatum causes the dreaded Coral Fish Disease.
+All three species have symptoms and life cycles similar to the well-known parasite, Ich.

-Oödinium finds a fish and adheres to it using flagellum, then forms rod pseudopodia which penetrate the skin and soft tissues of the gills.
-The pseudopods destroy the cells and feed on the nutrients inside.
-After feeding and maturing, the parasite drops off the fish and divides into dozens of cells that are released into the water to seek hosts.
+The Oödinium dinospore (tomite) swims using flagella to find a fish and attaches to it with pseudopodia that penetrate the skin, fins and gills.
+The pseudopodia destroy the cells and the trophont feeds on the nutrients inside.
+After feeding and maturing, the trophont drops off the fish and forms a reproductive cyst (tomont), which divides into a couple hundred tomites that are released into the water to seek hosts.
 They must find a host within 24 hours, or die.

-Oödinium produces white pustules on the fish that are much finer than the spots seen in Ich.
+Oödinium produces golden spots on the fish that are much finer than the spots seen in Ich.
 In fact, they are so fine they are often not seen before the fish perishes.
-Like Ich, Oödinium is present in most commercial tanks, but only becomes a problem when the fish are stressed by poor quality water, changes in the water temperature, or being transported.
+Like Ich, Oödinium may be present in most commercial aquariums, but only becomes a problem when the fish are stressed by poor quality water, changes in the water temperature, or being transported.

 - Fish is lethargic